• Skip to primary navigation

 Enjoy Portage la Prairie’s Island Park

-One of the best things to do in Portage la Prairie, Island Park is home to some of the city’s best events, festivals, and so much more.
+Island Park is one of the best things to do in Portage la Prairie and is home to some of the city’s best events, and festivals, plus so much more.
 It’s also an amazing place to spend some time, whether you take advantage of the many hiking and biking trails, the picnic spots, the tennis courts, the public art, or all of the beautiful nature.
 There’s also Splash Island Waterpark to enjoy in the summer!

 Spot the Arden Crocuses Monument